websight-io/docs/docs/getting-started/dev-quick-start/index.md

        headingSize: 'hl-title__heading--size-2' }
 ```

-First test detects change in default font size, and the second one detects new property added to component.
+Firstly, you updated the default font size of the overline to ensure consistency with the design.
+The first test detected the change and failed as a result.
+Secondly, you added a new property to the component and it was recognised as well.

 ### Update functional tests
 As functional tests fail due to changes you expected, so you have to update those tests.
 They are placed in file `luna/tests/end-to-end/tests/title.cy.ts`.